 Quickly becoming the summer's best family entertainment value, the Tuesday Evening Music Club brings talented local and regional musicians to the Frederik Meijer Gardens Amphitheater stage Tuesday evenings—free to Meijer Gardens members—throughout July and August.

 As an added bonus, all of Meijer Gardens is open to visitors until 9 pm on Tuesday concert nights.
 Guests may bring picnic food during the shows or enjoy the Taste of the Gardens Café and amphitheater concessions.
 Chairs of all heights are welcomed.

-Concerts are free for members and free with paid admission to Meijer Gardens for the general public.
+Concerts are free for members and included with paid admission to Meijer Gardens for the general public.
 Most Tuesday Evening Music Club shows begin at 7 pm, please check the individual show to verify.